Seniors Property Tax Deferral Program

 The tax deferral program offers various options to defer payment of all or a portion of your annual municipal and library taxes.
 Choose the option that best suits you.

-When you transfer ownership, no longer reside in, or sell your property, the deferred portion of property tax is due and payable to the City of Saskatoon.
+The deferred portion of property tax is due and payable to the City of Saskatoon when:

 Choosing to defer payment of all, or part of the municipal and library taxes for the tax year will not complicate the sale of your home or the transfer of your property title.